mediafinger/2016_IronHack_parttime/setup_editor_atom.markdown

 #### General Packages
 - search for the package "atom-beautify" and install it
 - search for the package "sort-lines" and install it
+- search for the package "file-icons" and install it

 #### Linters
 - search for the package "linter" and install it